-New horizon Baja California, Mexico.
-Seeing new horizons is fortunately a wonderful thing I deal with quite often.
-This is because my husband and I like to travel a lot – while this is not always easy, it is however very interesting and exciting.
+A new horizon in Baja California, Mexico.
+Actually seeing new horizons is fortunately a wonderful thing I deal with quite often.
+This, because my husband and I like to travel a lot. – While this is not always easy, it is however very interesting and exciting.

-Not only that I’m seeing new things very often, but I also like to take horizon photos..
+Not only that I’m seeing new things often, but I also like to take horizon photos..
 Here are three of them from our trip this summer.

 I really like this one, because I’m also a fan of photographing starbursts and water 🙂

 I took it in San Quintin, Baja California, Mexico in July, a nice place for a summer break.
 We came down from Arizona to escape the heat of the summer.
 The West side of Baja Peninsula is really cool, but not very well developed; a few hotels/resorts are hosting the sport fishing amateurs, but other than that not too much else…

 Other 2 photos I found interesting from our trip to Baja California were taken near La Bocana, a small fishing village on the Peninsula de Vizcaino, well known for harvesting abalone.

 You have probably seen a water mirage before, but maybe few of you have taken photos of this amazing phenomenon.
 First I was really surprised that I was able to capture an image of something that actually doesn’t exist 🙂

 A Real vs Fiction conundrum 🙂 Here they are: